OSGeo/gdal/doc/source/programs/gdal_raster_viewshed.rst

 .. option:: --sd-filename <value>

-   Filename of raster containting standard deviations of the input raster values.
+   Filename of raster containing standard deviations of the input raster values.
 The raster always comes from band 1 and the size must match that of the input raster.

 .. option:: --maybe-visible-value <value>